josh-127/Iodine/README.md

 #### Usage
 To install on *NIX systems simply run the ```install.sh``` shell script as root which will install Iodine to /usr/bin/iodine.
 Windows users must install manually.
 The executable in ```bin``` can be invoked directly, however some modules may not be present unless you copy the ```modules``` directory into bin.
 Alternatively, Windows users may download an MSI installer from the Release Tab.

-A file can be ran by invoking the interpret as such
+A file can be ran by invoking the interpreter as such
 ```
 iodine myFile.id
 ```